clasqm/yabasiclibs/linuxmisc/README.md

 + **ConvertFile2PDF\$**\(infile\$, outfile\$\) - Convert any [text file format](#pandocformats) that *pandoc* \(http://pandoc.org/\) can handle to PDF. make sure that your infile's name has the correct extension added, and that your outfile's name ends with .pdf, then *pandoc* will almost always get it right. e.g. *ConvertFile2PDF\$\("myfile.md", "myfile.pdf"\)* will convert a Markdown file to pdf format. **System commands used:** *pandoc*, *wkhtmltopdf*

 + **EncloseString$**\(thestring$,type\) - Encloses a string in either single or double quotes, if it isn't already.
-Mostly for use with long filenames that may include spaces.
+Mostly for use with long filenames that may include spaces. *type* is either 0 (single quote) or 1 (double quote).
 No error-checking is done here.
 If you feed this routine a string that already contains quotes, your program will come to a halt.
 Use INSTR() to check for that first. **System commands used:** none.

 + **FileExists**\(fullpathname$\) - Test if a file exists.
 Returns 1 if the file exists, or returns 0 if the file does not exist.
 If only a filename is given, only the program's local directory will be searched.But you can also give a full pathname. **System commands used:** none.